wststone/rozstone.com/apps/web/_blogs/react-deepdive.md

 ---
-title: 'A Deep Dive of React'
+title: "A Deep Dive of React"
-excerpt: 'I Discovered this behavior at work, i share some details'
+excerpt: "I Discovered this behavior at work, i share some details"
-date: '2022-01-30T05:35:07.322Z'
 ogImage:
   url: "/assets/images/react.png"
 tags: